-Dew is from Nigeria and is in her third year of studying a bachelors course LLB (Hons) Law with Business Management.
+Dew is from Nigeria and in 2019 graduated with First Class Honours in LLB (Hons) Law with Business Management.

 When Dew applied for her course she met our Nigerian representative who supported Dew on her journey to the UK and Leeds.
 Dew talks about her experience of being a Leeds Beckett student and how she has enjoyed her time here.